mpsitech/The-Whiznium-Documentation/setup.md

 ## Test-running WhizniumSBE Engine Monitor

-This simple test serves as a quick validation for the setup, insuring that everything is in place.
+This simple test serves as a quick validation for the setup, ensuring that everything is in place.

-- edit the preferences XML file ``/home/<username>/whiznium/bin/wzemcmbd/PrefWzemcmbd.xml``:
+- edit the preferences XML file ``/home/<username>/whiznium/bin/wzemcmbd/PrefWzemcmbd.xml``:<br>
 	``<StgWzemAppsrv.port> = 14100``<br>
 	``<StgWzemDatabase.srefIxDbsVDbstype> = my``<br>
 	``<StgWzemDatabase.username> = <username>``<br>